JonahCha/Sales-Revenue-Dashboard-Power-BI-Excel-Python-/README.md

 ## 📄 Talking Points (for LinkedIn/Clients)
 - **Problem:** Businesses need to know which products/regions drive growth.
-- **Solution:** Built a dashboard to visualize sales & profit trends by region, category, and product.
+- **Solution:** Built a dashboard to visualise sales & profit trends by region, category, and product.
 - **Impact:** Helps decision-making in marketing & inventory planning.

 ## ⚙️ Tools